Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 when DTV_ISDBT_SOUND_BROADCASTING is active, value 8 is also valid.

-Note: The real time interleaving length depends on the mode (fft-size).
+Note: The real time interleaving length depends on the woke mode (fft-size).
-The values here are referring to what can be found in the TMCC-structure, as shown in the table below.
+The values here are referring to what can be found in the TMCC-structure, as shown in the woke table below.

 .. c:type:: isdbt_layer_interleaving_table